al-anatrini/al-anatrini.github.io/_pages/bio.md

 He collaborated as interaction designer in projects of the Universität der Künste Berlin (UdK) and the Digital Stage Foundation.
 From 2022 he is Professor of Music Technology in the italian conservatories.
 {: style="text-align: justify;"}

-In the last years his work mainly consists in site specific installations to promote the quality of the relationship between environment-audience-intervetion of the artist, creating a place of partecipatory interaction, being aware that it is not possible to observe without transforming.
-His interests include AI-based adaptive mixed media systems, phisical modeling of environments and photogrammetry techniques.
+In the last year his work mainly consists of adaptive mixed media installations which are conceived as organisms with specific life cycles that are influenced by the human presence.
+His works combine custom built software for physical modelling and interaction design, spatial sound synthesis and photogrammetry techniques.
 {: style="text-align: justify;"}